 Spray sunscreens are easy to apply and help cover hard-to-reach areas like the back and shoulders.
 Having said that, they offer less sun protection and are more irritating than sunscreen creams and lotions.
 For the best facial sun protection, your best choice would be an oil-free sunscreen cream or lotion.
 Cream-based sunscreens are better for sensitive and acne-prone skin, offer broad-spectrum protection, and will also serve as moisturizers keeping your water inside the skin.
 Oil-free chemical facial sunscreen creams can be safely used on all skin types in including oily skin.
 They are non-greasy, provide a matte finish, and will not clog the pores, as mineral sunscreens can do.

-Can a sunscreen help reduce acne?
+Can sunscreens help reduce acne?

 Absolutely.
 As sunscreens stay on your skin for long hours, why not use them to help fight your acne and reduce pimples, blackheads, and whiteheads?
 The new MDacne sunscreen does exactly that.
 In addition to high-end sun screening qualities, the MDacne sunscreen formulation contains a unique mix of plant-based ingredients that skin redness, moisturize the skin, enhance healing, and help fade brown spots.
 Among these plant-based ingredients, Aloe Vera leaf extract is a potent antioxidant and an excellent hydrator for your skin.
-Green tea extract helps lighten pigmentation, even skin tone and boost skin's natural healing.
-Licorice extract: A potent antioxidant, this has been shown to both prevent and fade brown spots, and Vitamin C helps lighten pigmentation, even skin tone and boost your skin's natural healing.
+Green tea extract helps lighten pigmentation, even skin tone, and boost skin's natural healing.
+Licorice extract: A potent antioxidant, this has been shown to both prevent and fade brown spots, and Vitamin C helps lighten pigmentation, even skin tone, and boost your skin's natural healing.

 Choosing the right sunscreen is crucial for people with acne-prone skin.